Matters – rethinking materials

 The pieces will be shown in the five outdoor exhibition cases in the museum's new Museum Plaza this fall.

 Matters presents five young Nordic designers who show a visionary approach to rethink how materials, ranging from the synthetic to the organic, can shape new conceptual ideas for a more sustainable future.
-The exhibition is part of CHARTs Curio initiative and will this year be developed in close collaboration with the museum, where it will be shown.
+The exhibition is part of CHARTs Curio initiative and is developed in close collaboration with the museum, where it will be shown.

 Meet the designers